Concordium/concordium-client/scripts/distributables/osx-build.md

 Distribute this binary - it only requires the basic system libraries, which OSX comes with.
 ## Notes
 ### Stack bugs
-Due to a bug in [stack #5375](https://github.com/commercialhaskell/stack/issues/5375), which Javier has reported - it is needed to manually set the default value of the flag `forced-static-linking` to `True` in the `deps/crypto/concordium-crypto.cabal` file before running stack.
+Due to a bug in [stack #5375](https://github.com/commercialhaskell/stack/issues/5375), which Javier has reported - it is needed to manually set the default value of the flag `static` to `True` in the `deps/crypto/concordium-crypto.cabal` file before running stack.
 When this bug has been fixed, or a better work around has been found this can be skipped.